Estimation of electric conductivity of the quark gluon plasma via asymmetric heavy-ion collisions

 \emph{Summary.}--- We have pointed out that, in Cu+Au collisions, a sizable strength of electric field directed from Au to Cu nucleus is generated in the overlapping region.
 We have shown this by performing event-by-event numerical calculation of the produced electromagnetic fields.
 We have also pointed out that the electric field would induce an electric current in the matter created after the collision and it would result in a dipole deformation of the charge distribution in the medium.
 We have shown that the charge-dependent directed flow of hadrons is sensitive to the charge dipole in the medium and is useful in estimating the electric conductivity of the QGP.

 \acknowledgements Y.~H. is grateful to A. Bzdak for helpful discussions.
 The authors thank K.~Murase and Y.~Tachibana for useful discussions.
 Y.~H. is supported by the Japan Society for the Promotion of Science for Young Scientists.
+M.~H. is supported by RIKEN Junior Research Associate Program.
 The work of T.~H. is supported by Grant-in-Aid for Scientific Research No.~22740151.